 My book of poems:

-ALL KINDS OF FUR, my book of erasure poems, has just been published by Deerbrook Editions, May 2018.
+ALL KINDS OF FUR, my book of erasure poems, was published by Deerbrook Editions, May 2018.
 In these poems, I offer a new vision of Jakob and Wilhelm Grimm’s controversial tale “Allerleirauh” (“All Kinds Of Fur”), a lesser-known version of “Cinderella” that opens with incest.
 Erasing the Grimms’ words to reveal a young woman’s story of her journey to a new, full life, I ask, “What would All Kinds Of Fur say if she could tell her own tale?
 In ALL KINDS OF FUR, the heroine’s words rise.

 (For more on erasure poetry, see the bottom of this page and my NEWS blogs on my Home page).

 My poems in Journals, Anthologies, and more:

 “On the Path to the Sea, Late October, Kennebunkport,” “Rafting Up,” “The Swing.”
 In Goose River Anthology, 2016, ed.
 Deborah J. Benner, pp. 163,126,16.
 Waldoboro, ME: Goose River Press.
 PDF, here

 “Rafting Up” also appears in Gibson Fay-LeBlanc’s poetry column in the Portland Press Herald, 23 July 2017.